vukadzic/bankingApp/README.md

 ## Notes

 * Field createdAt is filled automatically by db with current timestamp, and user entity also contains list od bank accounts of user.
 Data of user which we want to create is sent in json format in http body.
-In queryparam nameRole name of role which should be added to user needs to be sent.
+In queryparam nameRole names of roles which should be added to user needs to be sent, separated by comma (",") .
 In this app, we have 2 roles: "ROLE_USER" and "ROLE_ADMIN".

 # Creating bank account